open-source-tabletop/fracture/army-lists/sentinels.md

 #### Objectives

-This mission does not use Victory Points, instead the attacking player wins the game if they secure all 4 control objectives at the end of any round, otherwise the defending player wins at the end of round 5.
+This mission does not use Victory Points, instead the attacking player wins the game if they secure at least 3 control objectives at the end of any round, otherwise the defending player wins at the end of round 5.